RVCC-IDMX/about-me-bryan-stanski/README.md

 Throughout this project, I learned a multitude of skills which you can read about below:

 #### <span style="font-weight:bold">Nav Bar Section</span>
 While working on the nav bar section, I learned how to create a functional and responsive nav bar in which you will be able to quickly get to any section on the webpage.
 I also learned how to create a "hamburger menu" for when someone visit my webpage on mobile to make it easier for them to navigate the nav bar.

 #### <span style="font-weight:bold">Profile Section</span>
 While I was working on the profile section of my webpage, I learned how to add an avatar/img as well as createa small div for me to put some basic info in like my name and such.
 While this was not much, it was a good starting point to the project.
+(By using what I learned from this section in the beginning of the semester, I was about to create and import my own logo to my nav section).

 #### <span style="font-weight:bold">Bio Section</span>
 While working on the bio section, I was able to refine the skills I learned in the Profile Section and add in a ordered list.